 Everything a user needs is within the mojo platform itself.
 Users create their mojo map (a self-inventory survey) each quarter.
 This enables them - and their manager - to be able to track their motivation satisfaction levels.
 Regular mapping is important as this helps to foster open and transparent employee/manager relationships.
 Issues and improvements can be tackled sooner rather than later.
 Taking a map is easy.
 It can be completed in about 5 minutes, on any device.

 After mapping your mojo, the results appear right away.
 Employee's can see their top three motivators (and the bottom one).
-They can also see their motivation score (out of 100%), risk index (which shows their attitude to risk) and the cluster analysis (which signals if the employee is more focused on relationships, achievements or growth).
+They can also see their mojo score (out of 100%), risk index (which shows their attitude to risk) and the cluster analysis (which signals if the employee is more focused on relationships, achievements or growth).

 Ranking each motivator – individual rankings, levels and satisfaction scores